yizhou0409/Agentic-Rag/README.md

 - `--output_dir`: Directory to store extracted files (default: `temp`)
 - `--num_workers`: Number of parallel processes (adjust as needed)

 ### 2. Build the E5 Corpus Index(We recommend e5 index.
-In our inference we also support bm25 retrieval)
+In the main.py we also support bm25 retrieval)

 Run the `build_e5_corpus.py` script to process the extracted files and build the E5 vector index.
 You can run this on the full corpus or in parallel splits.